mehrlander/Wring/README.md

 **Partial matches**
 - Policy needed when most but not all instances fit a pattern
-- Options: exclude outliers to residual, create variant templates, allow fuzzy matching (breaks exact reconstruction)
+- Options: exclude outliers to residual, create variant templates
-- State chosen policy explicitly
+- **Constraint**: No fuzzy matching.
+Exact matches only.

 **Residual classification**
 - Residual regions may be noise (truly random) or outliers (near-matches that failed threshold)
-- Outlier promotion policy: if a residual is 90% similar to existing template, force-fit as dirty instance or keep separate?
+- Outlier promotion policy: if a residual is 90% similar to existing template, force-fit as dirty instance (recording all diffs as slots) or keep separate?

 ### 5. Adjacent Domains